alfredodeza/guaman/README.rst

 ordered list of queries **with** hashes that can later be used to show the complete information gathered from a single query.

+By default, the ``report`` command will include the top 10 queries, you can alter this limit by using the ``--limit`` flag and adding a desired integer.

 Single query reporting
 ----------------------
 If there is a need to display all the information gathered by a single query,